OnePlus 5 rumor roundup

 What will it cost?

-Judging from the minor price bump between the OnePlus 3 and 3T, coupled with rising component costs throughout the world, the OnePlus 5 may cost somewhere between $449 and $469, which puts it creepingly close, but still far below, the flagships that it's competing against.
-At $399, the OnePlus 3 was a serious contender for "amazingly cheap"; at $439, the OnePlus 3T is just "inexpensive".
-A OnePlus 5 at $469 would be close to "Should I spend the extra money on another phone?"
+Judging from the minor price bump between the OnePlus 3 and 3T, coupled with rising component costs throughout the world, the OnePlus 5 may cost somewhere between $449 and $499, which puts it creepingly close, but still a step below, the flagships that it's competing against.
+At $399, the OnePlus 3 was a serious contender for "amazingly cheap"; at $439, the OnePlus 3T is just "inexpensive."
+A OnePlus 5 at $469 or so would be close to "Should I spend the extra money on another phone?"
 Still approachable, and maybe even affordable, but losing its pricing edge.

 Anything else?